-I’m very sorry that this happened but I also want to remain completely honest and transparent here on the blog so I’m not going to pretend I flew anyone else, when I worked with them.
-My first experience with WOWair was a positive one but unfortunately, they couldn’t keep up what they were offering.
+I'm very sorry that this happened but I also want to remain completely honest and transparent here on the blog so I'm not going to pretend I flew with anyone else when I worked with them.
+My first experience with WOWair was a positive one but unfortunately, they couldn't keep up with the offering they had.

 When I go back to Iceland in the future – and I will go back – I'll update this article to let you know how I got there and how that went.